-To help organisations, coaches, teachers and other individuals when conducting sport in hot weather, SMA has produced this revised set of guidelines.
-These new guidelines are based on the latest research as well as the expertise of SMA's medical and scientific members.
+Policy credit: Sports Medicine Australia has produced this set of guidelines.
+These guidelines are based on the latest research as well as the expertise of SMA's medical and scientific members.
+The guidelines have been adopted and adapted to the specific demands of the sport of Triathlon in the Northern Territory.

-Most people understand the importance of physical activity for good health but it is just as important that, when levels of activity rise, the risk of harm is minimised.
+Background: Most people understand the importance of physical activity for good health but it is just as important that, when levels of activity rise, the risk of harm is minimised.
 And it is even more important for those who have not recently or regularly taken part in sport or physical activity.

 These guidelines are not binding, but SMA reminds all parties that they must act responsibly.
 We encourage a common sense approach and consideration of the comfort and well-being of all individuals including participants and officials.
 Modification or cancellation of events, training or withdrawal from participation may be appropriate even in circumstances falling outside these recommendations.